-This report compares your institution's data to the median value for the comparison group for each indicator shown in the figure.
-If more than one indicator is present in a figure, the median values are determined separately for each indicator.
+This report compares your institution's data to the median values of the comparison group for each indicator shown in the figure.
+If a figure contains multiple indicators, median values are determined separately for each indicator.
+The N value represents the number of institutions in the comparison group that has a value for each indicator.
+If all institutions in the comparison group have values for all indicators within a figure, the N value is displayed.
 Medians are not displayed for comparison groups with fewer than three values.
-Where percentage distributions are presented, median values may not add to 100%.
+When percentage distributions are presented, median values may not add to 100%.
 To access all the data used to create the figures included in this report, go to 'Use the Data' portal on the IPEDS website at this provided link (https://nces.ed.gov/ipeds).